Christian, age 16

 You can view the list of eligible mutations here.

-We’re sorry, we do not recognize 1 or both of the mutations you entered.
+We’re sorry; we do not recognize 1 or both of the mutations you entered.

 Talk with your healthcare provider to discuss your CF care plan and treatment options that may be right for you.

-You can view the list of eligible TRIKAFTA mutations here.
+View the list of eligible TRIKAFTA mutations.

 TRIKAFTA is for the treatment of CF in people age 2 years and older who have at least one copy of the F508del mutation or one of the following CF gene mutations.* If you don't see your mutation in this chart, try using the tool above or talk to your healthcare provider.